wuihee/c-to-rust-program-pairs/README.md

 1. Create a folder with the name of the program-pair.
 2. Clone the C repository into a temporary directory, but check if this has already been done.
-3. Navigate to the path of the C program.
-4. Move the directory/file into our newly created folder.
+3. Copy the C program from the cloned repository into our folder.
-5. Clone the C repository into a temporary directory, but check if this has already been done.
+4. Clone the Rust repository into a temporary directory, but check if this has already been done.
-6. Navigate to the path of the Rust program.
-7. Move the directory/file into our newly created folder.
+5. Copy the Rust program from the cloned repository into our folder.